iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___3.0/report.md

 > Easy to navigate and use.<br> :date: __2020-09-18 04:00:13__

 > Takes some practice to figure how It works.<br> :date: __2020-09-11 05:46:50__

-> RI Governor Raimondo rocks.
-Thanks for developing this app.
-If you get covid, one press of a button allows you to see where you have gone for the past 2 weeks.
-Allowing for instant virus tracing.<br> :date: __2020-09-10 19:57:21__